 While stainless steel isn’t necessarily hard to work with, you have to pay attention to what you’re doing so you don’t make mistakes.

-Stainless steel isn’t so bad to weld if you just be sure you’re using proper technique and that you understand the metal.
+Stainless steel isn’t so bad to weld if you just be sure you’re using the proper technique and that you understand the metal.

 Don’t just weld blindly but take the time to get to know your materials.
 The grade of stainless steel can make a significant difference in how easy or hard the welding might be.